Amartya-Srivastav/sticky-notes/README.md

-# notes-maker
+# Sticky Notes App
-This project is based on notes maker machine.
+This project is based on notes making.
 We can make own notes and can save them for our uses.